 Teachers' TBOP scores and STOR ratings were not analyzed for the 2017-18 school year.
 Due to Hurricane Harvey, many teachers did not submit their instructional videos, and therefore, these data were missing for most teachers.
 Note, however, that the scores from fall 2017 were used as the pretest when not missing; otherwise, scores from fall 2018 were used as the pretest.
 Scores from the final observation in spring 2019 were used as the confirmatory contrast.

-Fidelity of implementation.
-Fidelity of implementation was measured using teacher attendance for virtual professional development and coaching sessions, as well as evidence that curricula materials were mailed to teachers.
+Perceived quality of the program.
 Perceived quality of the program was also captured by teacher perceptions about the professional development, curriculum materials, and coaching.
 Two qualitative data sources were used to capture teacher perceptions about program quality: